-The greater the number of bands in a graphic EQ will typically mean a narrower bandwidth per band (in order to fit all the bands within the audible spectrum).
-A graphic EQ with more faders/bands will offer greater control and resolution over the equalization of the signal it’s processing.
+The greater the number of bands in a graphic EQ will typically mean a narrower bandwidth per band (to fit all the bands within the audible spectrum).
+A graphic EQ with more faders/bands will offer greater control and resolution over the equalization of the signal it's processing.

 A common design in professional graphic EQs is one with 31 bands where the centre frequency of each band is spaced logarithmically, roughly 1/3 of an octave from the adjacent bands.
 This is the case with the dbx 231s.

-Graphic EQs are great for general EQ shaping and for “tuning” rooms.
+Graphic EQs are great for general EQ shaping and “tuning” rooms.